THE LAW WILL DECIDE

 GOOD REASONS TO MAKE A WILL

-A Will sets out who is to benefit from your property and possessions (your estate) after
+By making a Will you set out who is to benefit from your property and possessions (your estate) after

 There are many reasons why you need to make a Will: